Large deviations and additivity principle for the open harmonic process: Motivations and informal discussion of the main results

-Our first main result is presented in Theorem \ref{mixtmeasthm}, where we prove that the stationary measure of the harmonic models is a ``probabilistic mixture of inhomogeneous Gibbs distributions''.
+Our first main result is presented in Theorem \ref{mixtmeasthm}, where we prove that the stationary measure of the harmonic models is a ``mixture of inhomogeneous Gibbs distributions''.
 A more precise, yet informal, version of this statement is the following.
 Start from the equilibrium set-up (equal reservoir densities $\rho_l=\rho_r$) and observe that the reversible Gibbs distribution of the harmonic models is an homogenous product measure, the marginal at each site being given by a Negative Binomial distribution with shape parameter $2s>0$ and mean equal to the density of the reservoirs.
 Theorem \ref{mixtmeasthm} tell us that in a non-equilibrium set-up (different reservoir densities $\rho_l\neq\rho_r$) the invariant measure of the harmonic models is a mixture of inhomogeneous products of Negative Binomials distributions with shape parameter $2s>0$ and {\em scale parameters which are given by random variables, representing a random chemical potential at each site}.
 We identify the law of these random variables in terms of the symmetric Dirichlet distribution with parameter $2s>0$ on the $(N+1)$-dimensional simplex.
 As it is well know, when the parameter $2s$ is an integer, the Dirichlet distribution can be expressed in terms of the order statistics of i.i.d. uniform random variables.
-Our result also recovers the case of \cite{cfggt} where, using another method, the stationary measure of the harmonic model with $s=1/2$ was proved to be a mixture of i.i.d. geometric random variables whose mean are the order statistics of i.i.d. uniforms.
+Our result agrees with the steady state obtained in \cite{fg} (see Appendix \ref{app:compare}), and reduces to the case of \cite{cfggt} where the stationary measure of the harmonic model with s = 1/2 was proved to be a mixture of i.i.d. geometric random variables whose mean are the order statistics of i.i.d. uniforms.